Ochiai-Lab/STREAMING-tag/README.md

 3. Click on Run in the lower left corner and the following window will appear.
   <img src="https://user-images.githubusercontent.com/111980616/186647612-b618cf36-9e70-4819-9d22-d7cde8cae79a.png" width="400px">

-4. As the Input directory, specify the \"nd2_files\" folder where the nd2 files were saved above.
+4. As the Input directory, specify a folder named \"nd2_files\" where nd2 files are located.
 As Output directory, create a folder named \"roi\" at the same level as the nd2_files folder, and specify it as the output directory.
 File suffix should be \".nd2\".
 Click OK.
 Multiple windows will appear.

 5. First, click Synchronize All under \"Synchronize Windows\".
 Also, uncheck or check the boxes to match the following.
   <img src="https://user-images.githubusercontent.com/111980616/186648227-2530fbd0-00a9-4e4a-a6c4-a83b67795287.png" width="350px">